A-Z Index

 Corrugated cardboard has three layers with the middle cardboard layer groove.
 This material should be deposited

-for recycling in an outside dumpster labeled "Cardboard Only" or “Corrugated Cardboard”.
+for recycling in an outside dumpster labeled "Recycling”.
 Other types of cardboard,

-usually called paperboard (looks like the same material used for cereal boxes) can be recycled with the Paper recycling.
+usually called paperboard (looks like the same material used for cereal boxes) can also be recycled.

 When recycling corrugated cardboard boxes, please remove contents and flatten the boxes.